open-s4c/demo-asplos24/README.md

 # VSync demo: Concurrent `cat`

-> Part of the [OpenHarmony Tutorial](https://openharmonyos.org/tutorial) @ ASPLOS'24.

 This demo has two goals: first, to give an example of how weak memory consistency can affect the visible outcome of a concurrent program; second, to demonstrate how to use [vsyncer](https://github.com/open-s4c/vsyncer) to verify and optimize the barriers of that program.

-Both parts of the demo can be run independently and have different tooling requirements.
+Each goal is served by one part of the demo.
+Both parts can be run independently and have different tooling requirements.

-You can see pre-recorded videos in asciinema:
+You can see pre-recorded videos of the demo in asciinema:
 [part 1](https://asciinema.org/a/q7048o135HVyhHcuL4bxTzDNR)
 and
 [part 2](https://asciinema.org/a/wL8MzF1kex4ApcHrXooYONsLK).